 The goal here is to create a seamless experience for the customer, whether they are shopping online from a desktop or mobile device, via phone, or in a brick-and-mortar store.

-Omnichannel marketing caters to the new wave of personalized experience-seeking consumers.
+Omnichannel marketing caters to the new wave of customers seeking personalized experiences.
 Gone are the days where mass messaging is king.
 “Omnichannel marketing” is no longer just a buzzword.
 It has surpassed the “trend” phase and stationed itself as a key strategy necessary to implement in this new era of technology.

 At its core, omnichannel marketing is a multi-channel sales approach that provides the customer with an integrated overall shopping experience.
 The customer can transition from shopping online on a desktop or mobile device, to the phone, or a brick-and-mortar store, and the experience will be seamless.
 This experience fosters a greater sense of familiarity and relationship with the brand, which impacts positive brand image and retention rates.